Criminal Defense

 December 14, 2016

 You may have seen television shows or nightly news reports showing coverage of police chases.
 All of these chases start the same way: someone decides to resist an arrest attempt by law enforcement officers and flees from them.
-Whether this attempt to flee takes place on foot or in a vehicle, it is always […]
+Whether this attempt to flee takes place on foot or in a vehicle, it is always a […]

 False Allegations and What They Mean for You